IRDAI Increases Third Party Insurance Premium Rates in 2016

 Third party insurance premium rates raised

-A motor insurance can be categorized into two; comprehensive cover and third-party insurance (either third party car insurance or third party two wheeler insurance.
+A motor insurance can be categorized into two; comprehensive cover and third-party insurance (either third party car insurance or third party bike insurance.
 Premiums on the comprehensive cover is determined by the auto insurance companies whereas the premiums on third party is decided and fixed by the IRDAI.
 The third party insurance premiums are reviewed by IRDA annually and revised based on cost inflation and the claim statistics.
 In the last 5 years, IRDA has increased the insurance premium every year.
 Keeping in view the large losses which are faced by insurance companies and a rise in cost inflation index by 5.57% the IRDAI has decided to hike the premium rates for third party insurance this year as well for all segments of two wheelers and cars.
 While ascertaining the need to hike rates, IRDAI has referred to the Insurance Information Bureau.
 An additional factor which has led to the increase in premium rates is the rise in service tax owing to additional cess.

 You may also like to Read: Third party Liability Insurance for Motor